horizoncd/horizoncd.github.io/docs/tutorials/custom-ci.md

 ---

 ## How does Horizon CI work
 Horizon CI works based on [tekton pipeline](https://github.com/tektoncd/pipeline) and [tekton triggers](https://github.com/tektoncd/triggers).
-A tekton pipeline will be triggered for a incoming buildDeploy request to perform the typical steps, such as compiling and pushing image.
-Then, the pipeline output that holds artifact image url and other information will be returned to Horizon core by callback.
-Horizon CI pipeline includes two tasks that is shown below:
+A tekton pipeline will be triggered for an incoming buildDeploy request to perform typical steps, such as compiling and pushing image.
+Then, the pipeline output that holds artifact image url and other information will be returned to Horizon core by calling back http post request.
+Horizon CI pipeline includes four steps that is shown below:
 ![pipeline](/image/pipeline.png)
-* Git step: use token to pull user's source code.
+* Git step: use token to pull source code.
-* Compile step: compile and package the source code, such as `mvn clean package`.
+* Compile step: compile and package the source code, such as `mvn clean package`, `go build`, `docker build`, etc.
-* image step: build dockerfile to store the artifact and push the generated image to registry.
+* Image step: build image from dockerfile to store the artifact and push it to registry.
-* deploy step: assemble pipeline output and callback horizon api.
+* Deploy step: assemble pipeline output and callback horizon api.

 ## How to customize your CI
-**Custom CI is supported partly on Horizon now.
-In order to custom CI, you may prepare two parts of modification.**
+**In order to customize CI, you may prepare two parts of modification.**

 ### Build config
 Build config holds user's build configurations of application or cluster, which is characterized as json object `pipelineJSONBlob` in pipeline.
 ![](/image/new-app-demo2.png)
-You can customize own build config based on [json schema](https://json-schema.org), which contains two parts: json schema and ui schema.
-Override them in values.yaml of [horizon chart](https://github.com/horizoncd/helm-charts), which has the following structure:
+You can customize your own build based on [json schema](https://json-schema.org) that contains two parts: json schema and ui schema.
+Override them in [values.yaml](https://github.com/horizoncd/helm-charts/blob/main/charts/horizon/values.yaml) of [horizon chart](https://github.com/horizoncd/helm-charts/tree/main/charts/horizon), which has the following structure:
 ``` yaml
 build_schema:
   build_json_schema: |